HKanwal/irc-bot-maker/README.md

 });
 ```

+### .disconnect([message[, callback]])
+Disconnects from current server.
+Message will be sent when disconnecting.
+If message is a function it will be considered the callback instead.

 ### .send(message[, ignorePm[, to]])
 Sends a message to the current channel.
 The current channel would be the one the last message came from.
 Optionally you can only send it when it isn't a private message.
 ```js